HazelCunuder/notes/notes-semaine-4/Jour-18/notes-jour-18.md

 Because it streamlines the CSS process, making it easier to read and to structure by introducing functions that aren't in base CSS like:

+### Nesting

-* Nesting: Group selectors together, making the code easier to read by avoiding repetition
+Group selectors together, making the code easier to read by avoiding repetition

 ```css
 /*Instead of having this*/